petehumphries/credit_risk_capstone/README.md

 There are many versions of the Lending CLub Dataset but went with the original:

-        Lending Club Loans Dataset #1 https://www.kaggle.com/wendykan/lending-club-loan-data/version/1?
+* Lending Club Loans Dataset #1 https://www.kaggle.com/wendykan/lending-club-loan-data/version/1?
-        For NATIONAL UNEMPLOYMENT do follow: https://www.macrotrends.net/1316/us-national-unemployment-rate
+* For NATIONAL UNEMPLOYMENT do follow: https://www.macrotrends.net/1316/us-national-unemployment-rate
-        For RETAIL SALES do follow:https://www.macrotrends.net/1371/retail-sales-historical-chart
+* For RETAIL SALES do follow:https://www.macrotrends.net/1371/retail-sales-historical-chart
-        For TED SPREAD do follow: https://www.macrotrends.net/1447/ted-spread-historical-chart
+* For TED SPREAD do follow: https://www.macrotrends.net/1447/ted-spread-historical-chart
-        For VIX do follow: https://www.macrotrends.net/2603/vix-volatility-index-historical-chart
+* For VIX do follow: https://www.macrotrends.net/2603/vix-volatility-index-historical-chart

-To estimate Probability of Default a Logistic Regression with 25 inputs was used to categorise obligors into good borrowers and bad borrowers.
-Features were split into similar classes and features with poor explanatory power were dropped in a feature selection prior to running the baseline model generating an ROC of 69.41%.
+o estimate Probability of Default a Logistic Regression with 25 inputs was used to categorise obligors into good borrowers and bad borrowers.
+Features were split into similar classes and features with poor explanatory power were dropped in a feature selection prior to running the baseline model generating an AUROC of 70.29%.
 Further runs of the model with fewer inputs look promising as it appears that simple is better for PD models.

-For the LGD modeling accuracy was 0.60823 and for EAD it was 0.6679 which is encouraging.
+For the LGD modeling accuracy is 0.6083 with AUROC 66.78% and mean Exposure at Default is 73.16%.

-Being able to accurately identify good borrowers and bad borrowers enable bank to match good borrowers with loans.
-Capital is finite so lending to bad borrowers can shut good borrowers out.

-With full model we now allocate customers credit scores and discriminate between good borrowers and bad borrowers.

-The goal of this project was to create a `regression/classification` model that was able to predict `what you set out to do`.
+The average Expected Loss on loans in the dataset is 5.6129%.

 ### Visualizations

 ![WoE by state](https://github.com/petehumphries/flatiron_capstone_final/blob/master/images/WoE_by_state.JPG)
 ![WoE by income](https://github.com/petehumphries/flatiron_capstone_final/blob/master/images/WoE_by_income.JPG)
 ![WoE by interest_rate](https://github.com/petehumphries/flatiron_capstone_final/blob/master/images/WoE_by_interest_rate.JPG)
 ![WoE by payment_to_income](https://github.com/petehumphries/flatiron_capstone_final/blob/master/images/WoE_by_payment_to_income_factor.JPG)